boonious/hui/README.md

   Hui.search(url, q: "solr rocks")
 ```

 See `Hui.search/2` for more details.

+Headers and options for a specific endpoint may also be configured - see "Configuration".

 ### Software library